-If your students understand the base ten model and using place value with regrouping strategies, the next method to share is using expanded form.
+If your students understand the base ten model and using place value with regrouping strategies, the next method to share is using the expanded form method.
 This subtraction with regrouping strategy breaks both the minuend and subtrahend apart to show the value of the tens and the ones in each number.

 - Exchange a 10 and add it to the ones.

-Expanded form helps students grow the knowledge of place value to really understand how tens and ones (and hundreds with three digit subtraction with regrouping) work.
+Expanded form helps students grow their knowledge of place value to really understand how tens and ones (and hundreds with three digit subtraction with regrouping) work.

-Number lines are a visual strategy where students use large hops for tens places and small skips for ones.
+Open number lines are a visual strategy where students use large hops to represent the tens place and small skips to represent the ones place.
 The subtraction with regrouping strategies bundle shares problems and examples that allow your students to draw out and reflect on the why of this problem solving method.

-Use these steps to solve a subtraction problem using a number line:
+Use these steps to solve a subtraction with regrouping problem using a number line: